 All ancillary data (including audio and locked Dolby E) is passed from SDI or ST 2022 input to SDI or ST 2022 output.
 When ST 2110 input or output is selected, all ancillary data is discarded

 The current app settings can be saved in one of 16 locations to be recalled as required

 Comprehensive SDI, IP and PTP monitoring information is available and can be used to generate SNMP traps

-Checks can be performed on the following video and audio parameters:
+Checks are performed on the inputs and outputs for the following video and audio parameters: